47780/47780.github.io/_posts/2022-07-14-PowerShell-Bits-01.markdown

 }
 ```

 Just to make sure I don't make a mess, I usually thrown in a `-whatif` to see that things run without errors before pulling the trigger.
 If everything clears we can just go back and take off that flag and let it create the groups.

-Then just to check everything was created properly we can just check for the contents of that OU.
+Finally, just to check everything was created properly we can just check for the contents of that OU.

 ```powershell
 Get-ADGroup -Filter 'name -like "*"' -SearchBase 'OU=Security,OU=Groups,DC=ad,DC=catorce,DC=uno' | select name
 ```

 ## Adding users to a group

-Next lets add a list of users to a group.
+Next, lets add a list of users to a group.
 Same process, make an array of users and then use a `foreach` loop to add them all at once.

 In this scenario I only have the first and last name of the users.
-Ideally I'd prefer to use `samaccountname` or another identifier that is unique to avoid mistakes but since it wasn't a lot of users and I needed to get this done quickly I'm just using the names to identify the users.
+Ideally I'd prefer to use `SamAccountName` or another identifier that is unique to avoid mistakes but since it wasn't a lot of users and I needed to get this done quickly I'm just using the names to identify the users.

 ```powershell
 $user_list = @(